-It is recognised that all children and young people will be transitioning into the new arrangements and models for learning.
+It is recognised that all children and young people will be transitioning as they return to school.
 All children and young people transition into their next year of early learning and childcare, school or into life after school each year.

 This year, in addition to those ‘usual changes’ the way in which they learn, and where they learn will also change.
 In the current context making the transition back to a school setting that feels very different will mean that all learners may benefit from transition support upon their return.